hlotze/chess_pgn_to_docx/README.md

 ## Steps
 - **install the True Type Font (TTF) Chess Merida onto your system; see `TTF/`; documents created and checked with Windows Microsoft Word (365) and Ubuntu LibreOffice (v6.4.7.2), but actually not possible to install Chess Merida at iPad &#128542; so some examples added at DOCX/PDF/*.pdf**
   - TTF at Windows: just double-click the file *.ttf and press the Install button
-  - TTF at Ubuntu: see [askubuntu](https://askubuntu.com/questions/3697/how-do-i-install-fonts)
+  - TTF at Ubuntu: just the same procedure or see [askubuntu](https://askubuntu.com/questions/3697/how-do-i-install-fonts)
 - check
   - the PGN[^1] examples; see `PGN/`
   - the DOCX examples; see `DOCX/`
   - requirements.txt for the venv
-- run the Python script `pgn2docx.py`
+- run the Python script `run_pgn2docx.py`

 ## Open item
 - [x] finitalize the project - initially done, it works on some machines :-)